Joshua Tree Wedding Photographer

 As you can imagine, the Mojave desert gets pretty warm in the summer time.
 However, the weather is especially gorgeous in the Spring and Fall.
 March-May yeilds an incredible spring bloom, especially after a wet winter.
 The Joshua trees begin to fruit, the cholla cactus begin to flower, and the wide array of colorful desert wildflowers blooming is a site worth seeing.
 Spring tends to be the busiest time of year for the park, but for good reason.
 The fall is beautiful as well because the temperatures die off and so do the tourists.
 Summer is hot during the day, but because it’s so dry here, the temps cool off significantly around sunset and after dark!

-Winter is so nice too.
-You get dry sunny days, even though at night it can be chilly.
+Winter is also not to be looked over.
+The days are sunny and dry.
 Winter is the best time to visit to avoid crowds and be more likely to snag one of the coveted campsites in the park.
 And if you’re lucky, you might be there on one of the rare days that it actually snows in the high desert!

 Best Wedding Venues in Joshua Tree california